pencil2d/pencil2d.github.io/doc/faq.md

 comments: true
 ---

 > **NOTE:** Since people are asking the same things over and over, we provide a much needed FAQ, please bear in mind we are working hard on solving stuff.
 If you'd like to suggest other "frequently asked questions" please leave comments.
-Note that you'll have to login into a DISQUS account to comment in this page.

 {% include toc.html %}